kylest0kes/bl0ck/README.md

 5. Select 1 of the 4 Social Media sites from a list (you can also exit)

 6. Enter your username/email and password when it prompts you to
+    - Note: If you are running the TikTok script, be ready to complete the Captcha that comes up after logging in.

 7. Sit back and watch as your account is purged!